pgexperts/accidentalDBA/README.md

 Accidental DBA Tutorial Files
 =============================

-Version 0.5.
-Updated to correct issues found during OSCON 2014

-**NOT YET UPDATED for FOSS4G 2014.
-Attendees will be notifed when the FOSS4G version is available.**
+Version 0.6.
+Updated for FOSS4G.

 This repository contains files for the Accidental DBA tutorial.
 These files are required to perform the hands-on exercises.